 Adequate levels of micronutrients such as vitamins are important to maintain the integrity of the skin barrier.
 Deficiencies and toxicities can disturb the skin barrier function.
 The table below summarises some roles vitamins play in skin barrier function.

 |Vitamin||Mechanism of Action|

 Acquired or genetic disturbances in any of the above barrier functions can result in skin disease or systemic disruption.

-For examples on DermNet NZ, see:
+For examples on DermNet, see: